 8. Consolidate tools and platforms

-93% of CXOs say they’d like to consolidate SaaS vendors as a way to reduce subscriptions and control SaaS expenditure.
+93% of CXOs say they’d like to consolidate SaaS vendors to reduce subscriptions and control SaaS expenditure.

 Along with removing redundant software, you should identify versatile technology that combines the functionality of multiple tools in a single platform.
-This strategic move not only cuts costs, but simplifies SaaS management and improves security.
+This strategic move cuts costs, simplifies SaaS management, and improves security.

 9. Implement lightweight approvals

-If you have no visibility over your SaaS purchasing, you may have to wait until budget reporting reason to spot unexpected or unauthorized purchases.
+If you have no visibility over your SaaS purchasing, you may have to wait until budget reporting season to spot unexpected or unauthorized purchases.

-To proactively nip this in the bud, implement a lightweight approval flow into the software purchasing process—make it easy for employees to request new tools, and get them approved by Finance and IT.
+To proactively nip this in the bud, implement a lightweight approval flow into the software purchasing process.
+This makes it easy for employees to request new tools and get them approved by Finance and IT.

 This isn’t about Finance deciding which tools teams need.
-Instead, it’s a simple way to maintain control and oversight of your spend, while empowering budget owners to pick the software they want.
+Instead, it’s a simple way to maintain control and oversight of your spend, while still empowering budget owners to choose the software they want to use.

 10. Use benchmarking